lim1017/roseRocket/README.md

 ### Notes:
-I believe I have fullfilled all the requirements
+- I believe I have fullfilled all the requirements

+- I have implemented Redux, to share some data between pages.
+Although I recoginze this is not necessary, I recently took a React/Redux course and figured this would be a good opportuinty to practice.

 ### Part A
 - There are three (3) drivers, and scheduler will only display the tasks of the active driver.